Why is business funding for women still an issue?

 - Get your funds through an easy-to-use platform.

 - Keep any cash you raise without having to repay.

 - Don’t have to worry about your credit score.

 - Cannot alter your crowdfunding campaigns once launched.

 - Get your earned profits taxed by the government as well as the crowdfunding platform.

 - Open yourself to scams and fraud, which occur regularly in crowdfunding.

 - Have to put yourself out there and ask for money.

-One of the more traditional means of receiving funds is borrowing from a bank and repaying your loan with an interest rate tacked on top.
+One of the more traditional means of receiving funds is borrowing from a financial institution like a bank and repaying your loan with added interest.
 Bank loans can be either secured or unsecured.
-Secured loans require collateral (an asset like your house) in the event that you don’t pay back your loan.
+Secured loans require collateral (an asset, like your home) in the event that you don’t pay back your loan.
 With an unsecured loan, you don’t put up an asset if you default on payments.
-Just brace yourself for the sticker-shock that comes with a higher interest rate.
+Just brace yourself for the sticker shock that comes with loan interest rates.